LilianBoulard/manim-voiceover/README.md

     ... # animate whatever needs to be animated here
 ```

 Manim will animate whatever is inside that with block.
-If the voiceover hasn't finished by the end of the animation, Manim simply waits until it does.
+If the voiceover hasn't finished by the end of the animation, Manim will simply wait until it does.
 You can further use the `tracker` object for getting the total or remaining duration of the voiceover programmatically, which gives you finer control over the video:

 ```py
 with self.voiceover(text="This circle is drawn as I speak.") as tracker: